India hosts biggest Africa summit; plays catchup with China

 For India, business comes first.

-State-run oil company ONGC (ONGC.NS), which has fields in Sudan and South Sudan, is on the hunt to buy $12 billion in foreign assets over the next three years and has identified Africa as an investment target.
+State-run oil company ONGC, which has fields in Sudan and South Sudan, is on the hunt to buy $12 billion in foreign assets over the next three years and has identified Africa as an investment target.

 India is also in talks with South Africa to buy coal mines producing up to 90 million tonnes of coking coal each year to feed its growing steel industry.
 South Africa is already a major coal supplier to India.